dapr/quickstarts/bindings/java/http/README.md

 # Dapr Bindings (HTTP)

 In this quickstart, you'll create a microservice to demonstrate Dapr's bindings API to work with external systems as inputs and outputs.
-The service listens to input binding events from a system CRON and then outputs the contents of local data to a PostreSql output binding.
+The service listens to input binding events from a system CRON and then outputs the contents of local data to a PostgreSQL output binding.

 Visit [this](https://docs.dapr.io/developing-applications/building-blocks/bindings/) link for more information about Dapr and Bindings.